Doctors Note Logo

 Published on: 5/6/2026

-Apple cider vinegar may support menstrual regularity by improving insulin sensitivity, lowering inflammation, and aiding weight management, potentially resulting in more consistent cycles and reduced PMS symptoms.
+Apple cider vinegar (ACV) may help support menstrual regularity by improving insulin sensitivity, reducing inflammation, and aiding weight management—factors that can contribute to more consistent cycles and milder PMS symptoms.

 Many people look for natural ways to support hormonal balance and improve menstrual regularity.
 One popular remedy is apple cider vinegar (ACV).
 Below, we'll explore how ACV may influence your cycle, what the science says, potential benefits and risks, and when to talk to a healthcare provider.
 If you're considering using apple cider vinegar for regular periods, here's what you need to know.